12 Top-Rated Beach Destinations in Italy, 2018

 - 10 Top-Rated Tourist Attractions in Cefalù

 What you see at Rimini is what you get - kilometers of white sand washed by mild Adriatic waters and covered with row on row of rented beach umbrellas and lounge chairs.
 It's Italian beach resort at its most typical, and that's just the way the Italians love their Riviera del Sole.
 So pay up, flop down, and join the fun.
 There's a Coney Island honky-tonk atmosphere here that's contagious, once you get past the idea of renting sand.
-Across the street behind the beach is a row of hotels of every sort - even the grand hotels of the sort you'll find at old-money resorts like Sanremo - and restaurants serving fresh Adriatic seafood.
+Across the street behind the beach is a row of hotels of every kind - even the grand hotels of the sort you'll find at old-money resorts like Sanremo, such as the luxury Hotel De Londres, with its pool and rooftop spa.
 Don't expect to find an available umbrella - or lodging - in August without an advance booking.

 While you're there, stop to see the surprising town of Rimini just inland, a busy Roman colony and port with a number of Roman sites.
 Children will love taking a trip through the wonders of Italy, all shrunk to their size at the popular attraction, Italia in Miniatura.